E-1 Visa: the visa for entrepreneurs with active trade between their country and the U.S.

 Argentina

-The E-1 has specific criteria that differentiate it from other business visas.
-These are the five pillars USCIS or the consulate evaluates when reviewing your case:
+The E-1 visa has specific criteria that differentiate it from other business visas.
+These are the five pillars USCIS or the consulate evaluates when reviewing your case as a LATAM entrepreneur.

-Nationality Be a citizen of a country with an E-1 treaty with the U.S. Mexico, Canada, Colombia, and Argentina are eligible.
-Additionally, the company trading with the U.S. must be majority-owned (50%+) by citizens of the same treaty country.
+• 1.
+Treaty country nationality You must be a citizen of a country with an active E-1 treaty (Mexico, Canada, Colombia, or Argentina).
+Additionally, the trading company must be majority-owned (50%+) by citizens of the same treaty country.

-Existing Trade International trade already active between your country and the U.S. This is not a visa to "start trading" — it's for entrepreneurs who already have ongoing trade operations.
-Invoices, contracts, shipments, transfers, and documented customs records are the key proof.
+• 2.
+Existing international trade This is not a visa to start trading.
+It is for entrepreneurs who already have ongoing trade operations.
+Invoices, contracts, shipments, and customs records are the essential proof.

-Substantial Trade must be "substantial" in volume and continuity This is not about an isolated transaction.
-The consulate evaluates recurring volume, number of transactions per year, monetary value, and historical continuity.
-Small sporadic sales don't qualify — regular medium and high-volume operations do.
+• 3.
+Substantial trade volume The trade must be substantial in volume and continuity.
+The consulate evaluates recurring volume, transactions per year, monetary value, and historical continuity.

-Principal Trade More than 50% of international trade must be with the U.S. If your company exports to 10 countries and only 20% goes to the U.S., you don't qualify for E-1.
-The United States must be the main international trading partner of your company, verifiable with billing statistics.
+• 4.
+Principal trade with the U.S. More than 50% of international trade must be with the United States.
+If your company exports to 10 countries and only 20% goes to the U.S., you do not qualify for the E-1 visa.

-Executive Role You must hold an executive, managerial, or essential role The E-1 is for owners, executives, managers, or employees with specialized skills essential to the commercial operation.
-It does not apply to operational or administrative employees without a strategic role.
+• 5.
+Executive or essential role You must hold an executive, managerial, or essential role.
+The E-1 visa is for owners, executives, managers, or employees with specialized skills critical to the operation.

-Good news: If your company already has 2+ years exporting to the U.S., with recurring clients and significant revenue, it's very likely you already meet the essential requirements.
-You just need to properly structure the case presentation.
+Good news: If your company has 2+ years exporting to the U.S. with recurring clients and significant revenue, you likely meet the essential requirements.
+You just need professional case structuring.

 Both are treaty visas, but they respond to very different business profiles.
-If you're unsure which one suits you, this quick comparison will help you identify the correct category:
+This comparison helps LATAM entrepreneurs identify whether the E-1 visa or the E-2 visa fits their situation better.

 Criterion